Jakarta (TV series): Release

 The series is set to be presented at the 70th Valladolid International Film Festival (Seminci).
 It is set to debut on Movistar Plus+ on 6 November 2025.
 The series was also programmed at the 40th Mar del Plata International Film Festival.

 Reception

 Enric Albero of El Cultural rated the series 4½ out of 5 stars, mentioning a third episode which is, without a doubt, "a pinnacle of contemporary Spanish television telefiction".

-Raquel Hernández Luján of HobbyConsolas gave Yakarta 85 points, highlighting the writing and the quality of the performances (specially Cámara's) as the best thing about the series, while warning that it is "very harsh and dark series".
+Raquel Hernández Luján of HobbyConsolas gave Jakarta 85 points, highlighting the writing and the quality of the performances (specially Cámara's) as the best thing about the series, while warning that it is "very harsh and dark series".